clan-lol/clan-core/docs/contributing.md

 These debugging and testing methods will help you identify and fix issues in your backend code efficiently, ensuring the reliability and robustness of your application.

+For more information on testing read [property and contract based testing](testing.md)

 # Using this Template

 To make the most of this template: